bert-bruggeman/base-sass-library/README.md

 # base-sass-library
-A collection of sass functions and components
+A library of sass functions and components